 You can contact the Non-Discrimination Ombudsman:

-- In issues realted to discrimination by filling in the Contact on discrimination -form
+- In issues realted to discrimination and equality by filling in the Contact on discrimination -form

 - In other issues by filling in this contact form